MostAwesomeDude/website/content/cst.rst

  * utripper.
 It's just sitting there, really.
 Talk with the John guys indicates that there might not be much optimization possible, and more modern trippers seem to be doing GPU-based stuff.
- * magicpoint.
-Did a lot of work, but it's still not to the point where I would make a new release of it.
-Maybe someday when I have a lot more time and the gumption to rewrite some of the worst parts.
  * ttk.
 Meh.
 There's no longer any point to this.
  * Pydra. http://pydra-project.osuosl.org/ and
    http://code.osuosl.org/projects/pydra
- * fsv.
-What was I thinking?
-It needs to be ported to GTK+2.